gabeochoa/pharmasea/README.md

         - Doctor Writing: Fax machine output harder to read
         - Bad Insurance Rates: make half as much money
         - Curious customers: Customers ask questions while paying
+            - Decrease patience of other customers in the same line (implicitly)
         - Chatty Customers: Customers take twice as long to pay
+            - Need some fish jokes
         - Mummblers: Customer names are harder to read
-        - Bad Knees: You walk slow?
+        - Bad Fins: You swim slow?
 Get tired more easily?
-Have to sit down?
+Have to rest?
         - Gimme a pack of reds: Sell cigarettes (more money) but get more customers (more sick)
         - It fell off a truck: sell Rx on the side, Double Income but risk getting caught
         - While I'm here: